Sean-Colaco/Advanced-SASS-CSS-Course/README.md

 # Advanced-SASS-CSS-Course
 Here I showcase some skills I learnt from an advanced SASS course by Jonas Schmedtmann

-## In total the whole course was 28 hours long.
+## The whole course was 28 hours long.

 ## Completely Responsive!